oracle-livelabs/security/oci-vss-qualys-agent/common/oci-config.md

 ### Prerequisites

 - Oracle Cloud Infrastructure account credentials (User, Password, Tenant, and Compartment)
-- User must have required permissions, quota to deploy resources.
+- User must have required permissions, and quota to deploy resources.

 ## Task 1: Configure VSS VCN

 1. From the OCI Services menu, click **Virtual Cloud Networks** under **Networking**.
-Select your region on right part of the screen:
+Select your region on the right part of the screen:

    ![Navigation window for Virtual Cloud Networks](../common/images/vcn-home.png " ")

 2. Below table represents what you will be creating.
-Click on **Start VCN Wizard** icon to create new **Virtual Cloud Network**:
+Click on the **Start VCN Wizard** icon to create a new **Virtual Cloud Network**:

       | Resource | Name                              | CIDR       | Comment                                                    |
       |---------------------------------------|----------------|----------------|------------------------------------------------------------|